 When short-term drug interruption is indicated, in most cases, all ARV drugs should be stopped and reintroduced at the same time.
 This can be problematic with drugs that have a long half-life.
 However, in conditions such as serious or life-threatening toxicity, severe pregnancy-induced hyperemesis unresponsive to antiemetics, or other acute illnesses precluding oral intake, the clinician has no choice but to stop all therapy at the same time.
 In the rare case in which a woman has limited oral intake that does not meet food requirements for certain ARV agents, decisions about the ARV regimen administered during the antepartum or intrapartum period should be made on an individual basis and in consultation with an HIV treatment expert.

-Non-nucleoside reverse transcriptase inhibitor (NNRTI) drugs such as nevirapine and efavirenz have very long half-lives and can be detected for 21 days or longer after discontinuation; efavirenz has a longer half-life than nevirapine.2-6 Because other drugs in the ARV regimen have shorter half-lives and are cleared more rapidly, only detectable NNRTI drug levels persist, resulting in subtherapeutic drug levels that can increase the risk of selection of NNRTI-resistant mutations.
-In addition, certain genetic polymorphisms, which may be more common among ethnic groups such as African Americans and Hispanics, may have the potential to result in a slower rate of clearance.4,6 To prevent prolonged exposure to a single drug, some experts recommend stopping the NNRTI first and continuing the other ARV drugs for a period of time.3 However, the optimal interval between stopping an NNRTI and the other ARV drugs is unknown; detectable levels of NNRTIs may be present from <1 week to >3 weeks after discontinuation, with the longer duration primarily observed with efavirenz.6 An alternative strategy is to substitute a protease inhibitor (PI) for the NNRTI and to continue the PI with dual nucleoside reverse transcriptase inhibitors (NRTIs) for a period of time.
-In a post-study analysis of the patients who interrupted therapy in the SMART trial, patients who were switched from an NNRTI- to a PI-based regimen before interruption had a lower rate of NNRTI-resistant mutation after interruption and a greater chance of HIV RNA resuppression after restarting therapy than those who stopped all the drugs simultaneously or stopped the NNRTI before the dual NRTIs.7
+Non-nucleoside reverse transcriptase inhibitor (NNRTI) drugs (e.g., nevirapine, efavirenz) have very long half-lives and can be detected for 21 days or longer after discontinuation; efavirenz has a longer half-life than nevirapine.2-6 Because other drugs in the ARV regimen have shorter half-lives and are cleared more rapidly, only detectable NNRTI drug levels persist, resulting in subtherapeutic drug levels that can increase the risk of selection of NNRTI-resistant mutations.
+In addition, certain genetic polymorphisms, which may be more common among ethnic groups such as African Americans and Hispanics, may have the potential to result in a slower rate of clearance.4,6 To prevent prolonged exposure to a single drug, some experts recommend stopping the NNRTI first and continuing the other ARV drugs for a period of time.3 Detectable levels of NNRTIs may be present from <1 week to >3 weeks after discontinuation, with the longer duration primarily observed with efavirenz.6 An alternative strategy is to substitute a protease inhibitor (PI) for the NNRTI and to continue the PI with dual nucleoside reverse transcriptase inhibitors (NRTIs) for a period of time.
+In a post-study analysis of the patients who interrupted therapy in the SMART trial, patients who were switched from an NNRTI- to a PI-based regimen before interruption had a lower rate of NNRTI-resistant mutation after interruption and a greater chance of HIV RNA re-suppression after restarting therapy than those who stopped all the drugs simultaneously or stopped the NNRTI before the dual NRTIs.7